+Who ELT Who owns and who implements the policy?
+ELT

+Impl lementation factors

-Are there any factors which could contribute to/detract from the intended aim/outcome of the policy/decision?
+there any factors which could contribute to/detract from the intended outcome of the policy/decision?
+NO

-If yes, are they
+If yes s, are they

-X financial
+financial

-X legislative
+legislative

+other please specify